ocdtrekkie/HAController/README.md

 * modMusic implements Windows Media Player to play music.
 * modPing handles checks for the Internet and other devices on the network.
 * modSpeech contains speech synthesis code.
+* modWolframAlpha can request general knowledge from Wolfram Alpha's API.